Doctor Imitator: Hand-Radiography-based Bone Age Assessment by Imitating Scoring Methods: Doctor Imitator Architecture

+DGAM consists of two GConv blocks (see Fig.~\ref{fig:framework}), one for patient-specific attention computing, called Patient-specific Attention Block (PAB), and the other for context attention computing, called Context Attention Block (CAB).
+Both blocks are implemented in a spatial graph-based convolution manner~\cite{wu2019comprehensive} to make the model light.
+To feed the nodes (ROIs) presented by feature pillars to a GConv, we reformat the ROI feature pillars on a radiograph into a matrix $X_{(N \times f)}$, where $f$ is the feature dimension and $N$ is the number of ROIs (nodes).
+Given the graphs $\mathcal{G}_1, \mathcal{G}_2$, the GConv operation can be defined by:

 where $j$ indexes the graphs $\mathcal{G}_j$ $(j\in \{1,2\})$. $W^{(j)}$ is a learnable weight matrix for node feature updating and can be implemented by a one-dimensional convolution.
 The subscripts of the matrices indicate the matrix sizes. $f_i, f_{i+1}$ indicate the feature dimensions before and after feature updating, respectively. $L^{(j)}=[D^{(j)}]^{-\frac{1}{2}} (A^{(j)}+I) [D^{(j)}]^{\frac{1}{2}}$ is the normalized Signless Laplacian matrix on $\mathcal{G}_j$, and $A^{(j)}, D^{(j)}$ are the first order adjacency matrix and the degree matrix, respectively.
 By Eq.~(\ref{eq:gconv}), the node features are updated by aggregating the features from the neighboring nodes based on the two graphs.
 Both PAB and CAB are implemented by sequentially stacking the GConvs (as in Eq.~(\ref{eq:gconv})), with different output channel dimensions.
-Specifically, PAB outputs a feature map in the same size as the input node features as $Att^X \in \mathbb{R}^{N \times f}$, and CAB outputs a feature map $Att^S \in \mathbb{R}^{N \times 1}$.\\ \textbf{Attention Computing.} The patient-specific attention presents the importance of the feature channels.
-Thus, we apply the node-wise average to compute the patient-specific attention map $\overline{Att}^X_{(N \times f)}$ by:
+Specifically, PAB outputs a feature map in the same size as the input node features as $Att^X \in \mathbb{R}^{N \times f}$, and CAB outputs a feature map $Att^S \in \mathbb{R}^{N \times 1}$.\\